 St. Charles faces decision over power supplier

-Amid a national push toward clean energy St. Charles faces a decision to either agree to a long-term contract extension with its current coal-reliant energy provider or explore other options.
+Amid a national push toward clean energy, St. Charles faces a decision to either agree to a long-term contract extension with its current coal-reliant energy provider or explore other options.

-Roughly 50 St. Charles residents attended a June 24 city council committee meeting on to hear a presentation from representatives of Illinois Municipal Electric Agency.
+Roughly 50 St. Charles residents attended a June 24 city council committee meeting to hear a presentation from representatives of Illinois Municipal Electric Agency.

 IMEA is a nonprofit agency that provides power to 32 municipalities in Illinois.
 St. Charles has been sourcing its power from IMEA since 2004, and is under contract with the energy provider until Sept.
 30, 2035.